benadamstyles/the-movie-db/README.md

 # The Movie DB

-This app allows you to search the database at https://www.themoviedb.org/.
+This app, currently available at https://heuristic-boyd-48ab04.netlify.com/, allows you to search the database at https://www.themoviedb.org/.

 ## How to run